 “Joe’s work has been a model of psychiatric neuroscience, illuminating the brain basis of psychiatric disorders and by doing so, paving the way toward novel treatments and better care,” said Scott L. Rauch, MD, president and psychiatrist in chief for McLean Hospital.
 “The contributions that Joe Coyle has made to the fields of psychiatry and neuroscience are vast and beyond measure.”

 Coyle joined Harvard and McLean in 1991 after being recruited to serve as the chairman of the academic Department of Psychiatry at Harvard Medical School—a role in which he served from 1991 to 2001.
-Prior to arriving at Harvard, Coyle was a member of the faculty at Johns Hopkins, where under his guidance, the Division of Child and Adolescent Psychiatry transformed into one of the top divisions in the country, contributing to the literature on psychopharmacologic management of serious mental disorders in children.
+Prior to arriving at Harvard, Coyle was a member of the faculty at Johns Hopkins, where under his guidance, the Center of Excellence in Child and Adolescent Psychiatry transformed into one of the top divisions in the country, contributing to the literature on psychopharmacologic management of serious mental disorders in children.

 A graduate of the College of the Holy Cross, he received his MD from Johns Hopkins.
 He completed an internship in pediatrics, a residency in psychiatry, and a fellowship with the Nobel laureate Julius Axelrod, PhD.
 He joined the Hopkins faculty in 1975 and was named the Distinguished Service Professor of Child Psychiatry in 1985.